top of page

 The Career Path Home

 To help One Bowl reach its goals, Wahkohtowins focus turns to a project to rehome displaced members of far-flung First Nations communities through a workforce development initiative.
 Dubbed a career path home, it aims to reverse a trend seeing 80 per cent of First Nations members displaced from their traditional territories for a lack of careers, jobs, housing and other opportunities.
-Leveraging other programs and initiatives developed through the Wahkohtowin network and Indigenous Innovation Centre, One Bowl will bridge the housing gap in connecting stakeholders with their lands, communities and cultures.
+Leveraging other programs and initiatives developed through the Wahkohtowin network and Innovation Centre, One Bowl will bridge the housing gap in connecting stakeholders with their lands, communities and cultures.

 Overarchingly, the goal is to meaningfully solve the region’s workforce and displacement challenges in a way that trumps mere recruitment efforts.
 It’s not only about building homes but building communities and Nations.